libraries-fi/kirkanta-api/doc/documentation.md

 - Consortium is applicable only to municipal libraries.
 - When using `geo.pos`, calculated distance is returned in field `distance`.
+- When using `status`, live status of the library is returned in field `liveStatus`.

 ### Types of libraries
 Identifier          | Description